Emil105105/LearningSoftware/README.md

 ## Privacy ##

 The python edition automatically collects data about your usage, answers and technical equipment.
-The collected data isn't automatically sent to me (github.com/Emil105105), you have to manually send it.
-The collected data will not be shared with any third partys (except for anonymous data that was collected from all users such as the most used OS of all users)
+The collected data isn't automatically sent to me (github.com/Emil105105), you have to manually send it (if you want to support this project).
+The collected data will not be shared with any third partys (except for anonymous data that was collected from all users, such as the most popular OS of all users)